September 11

 Force) which started the War in

-forces and Afghan government.
+forces and the Afghan government.

 Importance